Calvinxc1/PrincoML/README.md

 ## Revision History

+#### 2019/04/05
+* Fixed testbeds, learning rate inputs correctly now.
+* Refactored learning modules to store coefficents as values in a dict
+* Created hinge regression learning module
+* Fixed the 'best loss' marker not showing correctly in plot_losses (was a display issue)

 #### 2019/03/06
 * Controller: Fixed a bug created in the resequenced learning routine, which broke best coef saving, still doesn't save -inf coefs though